Irenejoycem/School_District_Analysis/README.md

 ![District_Summary.png](District_Summary.png)

--The school summary was affected by the average percentage of math, reading and overall scores calculated.
+- The school summary was affected by the average percentage of math, reading and overall scores calculated.

 Here was the **old** calculations with the 9th grade Thomas High School Students: